mgmendoza/HomeServiceRobot/README.md

 turtlebot3_simulations: To bringup and deploy the turtlebot3 model.

 turtlebot3_navigation: To navigate through the environment given a map of the world

+note: turtlebot3 submodules need to be poperly set